mdagois/gbtools/gbbs/README.md

 The build directory contains all binaries and temporary files produced by the build process.

 For each configuration, a directory is created to hold the binaries.
-These directories are of direct interest to the user of the build system, as they hold the final result of the build process, i.e. the ROMs, map and symbol files.
+These directories are of direct interest to the user of the build system, as they hold the final result of the build process, i.e. the ROM, map and symbol files.

 The build directory also contains a `.temp` directory that holds temporary files used by the build system to perform its duties.
 This directory can be safely ignored.